ValentinViennot/mindthegapblog/content/posts/saving-the-planet/index.md

 The history of computing and the Internet is fascinating.
 The history of Free software even more (I encourage french-speakers to read "[Une histoire de l'informatique](https://books.google.fr/books?id=w1p1QgAACAAJ&hl=fr&source=gbs_ViewAPI&redir_esc=y)" by P. Breton).

 Free software is an ideology.
-In the 80s, [Richard Stallman](https://en.wikipedia.org/wiki/Richard_Stallman) —father of the Copytheft's GPL licence, GNU project, and Free Software Fondation— shared the ideology [originating thoughts and philosophy](https://www.gnu.org/philosophy/fsfs/rms-essays.pdf).
+In the 80s, [Richard Stallman](https://en.wikipedia.org/wiki/Richard_Stallman) —father of the Copytheft's GPL licence, GNU project, and Free Software Foundation— shared the ideology [originating thoughts and philosophy](https://www.gnu.org/philosophy/fsfs/rms-essays.pdf).
 Simplistically: **software must be _free_ (as in freedom) because we humans aim to be _free_ and it was foreseen that eventually software would govern our human lives.**

 In 1991, [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds) boosted the GNU project by creating Linux and Git.
 These free projects would soon become the foundation for the entire modern computing stack.